-- 4.6.1 Performance and development priorities will be reviewed and addressed throughout the process and an interim appraisal meeting may take place at the mid-point of the cycle (usually April) to review performance and progress towards objectives.
+- 4.6.1 Performance and development priorities will be reviewed and addressed throughout the process and an interim appraisal meeting may take place at the mid-point of the cycle (usually by April) to review performance and progress towards objectives.
 Any concerns will be noted, and an appropriate support plan will be put in place for the remainder of the cycle.
 The support plan will set out what improvement is required and what support will be provided. - 4.6.2 Each employee's performance will be formally assessed in respect of each appraisal period.
 An annual assessment is the end point to the annual appraisal cycle and will formally assess each employee's performance in respect of that cycle.
 The employee will receive a written appraisal report as soon as practicable afterwards and where possible, by the second half of the autumn term.
 The appraisee should review their performance in writing too, although there is no expectation of long reports, the emphasis is on impact.
 The appraisal report will be a summary of the performance during the year and set out what the employee's development needs are for the next year.
-The report will include: - details of the objectives for the appraisal period in question. - an assessment of performance of their roles and responsibilities against their objectives and any relevant standards: - a summary of observation findings if applicable. - an assessment of training and professional development needs and identification of any action that should be taken to address them. - a recommendation on pay if relevant.
-This will be in accordance with criteria set out in the Pay Policy, which will include reference to sources of evidence that may be used in assessment of pay progression. - 4.6.3 The assessment of performance and of professional development needs from each individual appraisal will inform the planning process for the following appraisal period.
+The report will include: - details of the objectives for the appraisal period in question - an assessment of performance of their roles and responsibilities against their objectives and any relevant standards - a summary of observation findings if applicable - an assessment of training and professional development needs and identification of any action that should be taken to address them - details of a discussion on wellbeing and workload and career progression/aspirations. - 4.6.3 The assessment of performance and of professional development needs from each individual appraisal will inform the planning process for the following appraisal period.